 Flights from South Africa, Australia and New Zealand

-From Johannesburg, South African Airways, Airlink and Air Madagascar fly daily to Antananarivo (3hr).
+A handful of airlines offer direct flights to Madagascar from Johannesburg: South African Airways, Airlink and Air Madagascar fly daily to Antananarivo (3hr).
 Fares start at around ZAR8000 return.